cosmos/ibc-go/docs/README.md

 - All category directories should be named in `kebab-case`.
 - All category directories must have a `_category_.json` file.
 - All category directories should have a two digit prefix (except for the root `./docs` category), indicating the order in which they should be read and displayed in their respective categories.
 For example, `01-overview.md` should be read before `02-integration.md`.
 If this order changes, the prefix should be updated.
 Note that the ordering is enforced by the frontmatter and not the file name.
+- The images for each documentation should be kept in the same directory as the markdown file that uses them.
+This will likely require creating a new directory for each new category.
+The goal of this is to make versioning easier, discourage repeated use of the image, and make it easier to find images.

 ## Versioning